jianostack/jianostack.github.io/DevOps/standards/rds-snapshots-in-pipelines.md

 }
 ```

+## AWS Copilot
+Use the same service role for your CodeBuild project as the one created by AWS Copilot's CodeBuild project!
+Make sure you do not allow CodeBuild to modify this service role (checkbox).

 ## Restoring RDS snapshots
 Snapshots are taken of the entire RDS instance.
 The snapshot can be restored back into the same VPC with all the network settings intact.